-Avoiding overexposure right now absolutely has the power to reduce unnecessary stress, according to clinical psychologist Aimee Daramus, PsyD.
+Absolutely, says clinical psychologist Aimee Daramus, PsyD, who posits that avoiding overexposure right now has the power to reduce unnecessary stress.
 “Things are stressful enough without thinking about it all day,” she says.

 When you do want updates, there are measured ways to get them that may also help reduce the spread of misinformation.
-“Pick a couple of good sites, including your state or local department of public health, and go directly there for your Coronavirus news,” says Dr. Daramus.
+“Pick a couple of good sites and go directly there for your news,” says Dr. Daramus.
 “Never share or retweet anything from a site you don’t recognize, and maybe look at a fact-checking site before you share anything.”

-Since IRL socializing has been massively curbed, Dr. Daramus does not recommend similarly significant social media restrictions, but she does suggest altering the way you use platforms such as Twitter or Instagram.
+Since socializing in person has been somewhat hindered by the pandemic, Dr. Daramus does not recommend similarly significant social media restrictions, but she does suggest altering the way you use platforms such as Twitter or Instagram.
 “Social media should be a stress-reliever instead of a stressor,” she says.
 “Have long phone and text conversations that deepen a relationship, look at funny memes and videos, nerd out with an online role-playing game, look at the videos sent from the Mars rovers, get together with a few friends online and live-tweet your favorite show, etc.”

 Dr. Neustadter, meanwhile, is less keen on social media use and advises reaching out via telephone, FaceTime, or even text message to stay connected with the people in your life.
 In fact, she recommends “doubling down” on checking in with each other for moral support in these lonely times.

-As I feel bad about being “that guy” currently flooding peoples’ feeds with news they didn’t ask to see/texting everyone in my life news they didn’t solicit, I asked Dr. Neustadter for any tips on setting boundaries with the people in your life like me.
+No matter what measures you take, however, you can’t always avoid unsolicited updates.
+So, Dr. Neustadter offers tips on setting boundaries with the people in your life most prone to sharing them.
 “If you know somebody that’s going to be sending you updates that are unnecessary for you to read, you can just ignore them,” she says.
 “If you really can’t ignore them, you just have to say, ‘Hey, I appreciate that you’re looking out for me at this time, but I really don’t want to be reading or looking at a lot of news sources right now so please stop sending me links.”

 Loading More Posts...